chaitanyag1-c/javascript_voice_recognition/README.md

 # javascript_voice_recognition
 A mini project on  voice recognition completely based on java script.

-It even responds when you ask "How are you" Project not complete
+It even responds when you ask "How are you"

+Project not complete yet !